LiorKogan/V1/README.md

   A global expression is a _global property_.

-Any expression-tag of an expression that is not a property name, a sub-property name, or a constant is called _a calculated property_.
+Any expression-tag of an expression that is not a property name, a subproperty name, or a constant is called _a calculated property_.

 An _expression_ is